riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 give the same decisions.
-The main differences between the two seem to be (1) the way they are formalized, where FDT uses graphical models and UDT1 uses some kind of non-graphical mathematical intuition module (or something); and (2) the naming, where UDT1 emphasizes the "updateless" aspect and FDT emphasizes the logical counterfactual aspect.
+The main differences between the two seem to be (1) the way they are formalized, where FDT uses graphical models and UDT1 uses some kind of non-graphical mathematical intuition module (or something); and (2) the naming, where UDT1 emphasizes the “updateless” aspect and FDT emphasizes the logical counterfactual aspect.

 [UDT1](http://lesswrong.com/lw/15m/towards_a_new_decision_theory/)